The Magic Of Dog Sledding In Finnish Lapland (+ A Review Of Guesthouse Husky)

 What to wear for your Lapland dog sledding adventure

+I’ve written a detailed packing list for Finland in winter as well, which you should check out.
 As you’ll see in these pics, Guesthouse Husky provided giant snowsuits for us, as well as snow boots and mittens (which I wore over my thin merino wool gloves…didn’t want dog smell on my gloves).

 - Bottoms: I was wearing my thicker fleece-lined leggings since we weren’t doing too much else that day.
 I have a deeper post on my fave fleece-lined leggings to see which work best for you.